-If the metal doesn't currently have paint on it, the final prep step is to take a scuffing pad and rub it along the metal.
+If the metal doesn't have paint on it or it's smooth, take a scuffing pad and rub it along the metal.
 These pads will lightly etch the surface of the metal, which will allow the primer to stick more effectively.
-The pads will also make sure the surface is as smooth as possible.

-If you were unable to remove all the rust in the previous step, you’ll want to coat the metal with a zinc-chromate primer that is specifically for coating rust.
+If you couldn't get rid of all the rust in the previous step, coat the metal with a zinc chromate primer that's formulated for coating rust.

-After you have coated the area with this special primer, immediately apply a coat of self-etching primer.
-Remember, it’s important that this primer should be specifically for metal and has a self-etching component.
-If you’re unsure, read the label to see if metals are listed as an intended surface.
-The last consideration for primer is to be sure the primer is compatible with the paint you want to use.
-A primer can be either oil-based or water-based.
+After you have coated the area with this special primer, apply a coat of self-etching primer.
+This primer should be specifically designated for either ferrous or non-ferrous metal and should incorporate a self-etching component.
+Read the label to verify that metals are an intended surface.
+The last consideration for primer is to be sure the primer is compatible with the paint you want to use since a primer can be either oil-based or water-based.

-Next, follow the instructions on the label since different primers will have different drying and cure times.
-If the metal is intended to be outdoors, consider adding a second layer of primer to help prolong metal oxidation.
+Closely follow the instructions on the primer label since they have different drying and cure times.
+If the metal is going outdoors, consider adding a second layer of primer to help delay metal oxidation.

 - Shake the can several times to mix the paint.

-- Spray the object using long, sweeping motions.
-Be sure to hold the can 6 to 12 inches away from the metal, which will prevent the paint from pooling.
+- Hold the can 6 to 12 inches away from the metal, which will prevent the paint from pooling.
+Spray the object using long, sweeping motions (don't hold it in one spot).
 If you notice excessive dripping, wipe clean, back up, and start the process again.

-If you want a longer-lasting finish, try painting metal using oil-based paint in a can.
-Spray painting is easier, but spray paint does not create as hard of a finish.
+If you want a longer-lasting finish, brush on the paint using oil-based paint.
 By painting the metal object with a brush, you can create a thick surface that will be more durable.

-- Open the can and mix the paint according to the manufacturer's specifications.
-The paint might be too thick and need to be cut with some mineral spirits.
+- Mix the paint according to the manufacturer's specifications.
+If the paint feels too thick, it might need to be cut with some mineral spirits.

-Finally, allow your metal object to cure for 36-48 hours before moving it.
-Make sure the object is in an area that won’t see extreme temperatures and won’t’ be in direct sunlight while it’s drying.
+The metal needs to cure for 36 to 48 hours before moving it.
+Ensure the object is in an area that won’t be affected by extreme temperatures or direct sunlight when drying.